-But because the ‘stress sprinkler system’ is obviously designed to protect in the short term, it isn’t difficult at all to design studies or misinterpret reasonably short term results, showing the impact of the sugar restricted stressful ketogenic state, in such a way that makes it look like a good thing to intentionally promote.
+But because the “stress sprinkler system” is designed to protect in the short term, it isn’t challenging to create studies or misinterpret short-term results to argue that the sugar-restricted ketogenic state is beneficial and, therefore, a good thing to promote intentionally.

-You can take a snapshot of all sorts of harmful circumstances, and frame them in a positive light, but it doesn’t follow that evidence showing the serious harmful impact that often eventuates, doesn’t exist or that it should be disregarded as irrelevant.
+You can take a snapshot of all sorts of harmful circumstances and frame them in a positive light.
+Still, it doesn’t follow that all the evidence showing the severely detrimental impact that eventuates doesn’t exist, is wrong, or should get disregarded as irrelevant.

-The claim often put forward that sugar promotes cancer and diabetes is unscientific, and this is easy to understand once you look at the high quality science showing the ways that cortisol and the polyunsaturated ffa’s promote both these disease states.
+The claim that sugar promotes cancer and diabetes gets based on an unscientific approach.
+However, it becomes easier to understand once you look at the high-quality science showing how cortisol and excessive exposure to polyunsaturated FFA’s promote both these disease states.

 The idea that “sugar feeds cancer” doesn’t make sense when you know the role that fat and amino acids play in cancer growth and spread and when you understand how sugar helps to reduce stress substance exposure.

 If you want more details regarding this, there are plenty of studies attached to longer articles I have previously written and published on this blog, such as my article Sugar Feeds Thyroid.